 Aqui hay un gato encerrado – something seems strange

 Buscarle la quinta pata al gato – looking for problems that don't exist

 The first phrase, "aqui hay un gato encerrado," may also be rephrased as "huele a gato encerrado," in some countries.
 The phrase literally translates to "here's a locked up cat," or "smells like a locked up cat," respectively.

-In English, the later might be a bit more relatable, with most people relating to the phrase, "something smells fishy."
+In English, the latter might be a bit more relatable, with most people being familiar with the phrase, "something smells fishy."